mohameds-dev/guessing_game/tests.md

 - [x] Random word selector takes a list with word "monkey" and returns it
 - [x] Random word selector takes a list of 2 strings and returns a random one
 - [x] Random word selector takes an empty list and raises an exception saying "Invalid input: no words to select from."

+### Guess evaluator

+- [x] Guess evaluator takes the word "monkey" and the guessed word "monkey" and returns score of 10
+- [x] Guess evaluator takes the word "monkey" and the guessed word "monk" and returns score of 7
+- [x] Guess evaluator takes the word "monkey" and the guessed word "kom" and returns score of 0
+- [ ] Guess evaluator takes the word "monkey" and the guessed word "mono" and returns score of 5